 This committee assists with grand entry procedures, requirements and activities.
 Members help with participant releases, passes, escorts to the Rodeo arena, and horse and rider placement.

-Graphics & Signage
+Graphics and Signage

 Members of this committee are responsible for preparing signs for functions held year-round and during the Show.